heygent/embanalysis/thesis/src/03-analysis.md

 - If the convergence is influenced by beneficial properties from an information-theory perspective, could the same structures influence human cognition?

-Surely, there is a lot more to dive into in the meantime, like contrasting and comparing with more models, looking for correlations with more interesting sequences and better understanding why this process result with these high correlations.
+There are a lot of immediate research directions to expand this work on, like contrasting and comparing with more models, looking for correlations with more mathematically interesting sequences, and working towards understanding the causal link behind the high correlations.
 There's also creating new embedding schemes for numbers inspired by these findings, and seeing if they can improve performance in a variety of tasks.

 There are a lot of possibilities to cover, that can lead to better understanding of human and machine cognition.
-In its small scope, I hope this work can be convincing in showing this is a worthwhile endeavor, so that after models learn everything about us, we may turn back and look into them to learn about ourselves.
+In its small scope, I hope this work can be convincing in showing this is a worthwhile endeavor, so that after models learn everything about us, we may look back into them to learn more about ourselves.